banlong/D3/Readme.md

 your screen).
 Linux users are born knowing how to open a terminal window, so I won’t waste your time explaining it here.
 To run a Python web server:
-1. Open up a new terminal window.
+# 1. Open up a new terminal window.
-2. Via the command line, navigate into the directory that you want served.
-For example, if your project folder is in your Desktop folder on your Mac, you could type: cd ~/Desktop/project-folder.
+# 2. Via the command line, navigate into the directory that you want served.
+For example,
+if your project folder is in your Desktop folder on your Mac, you could type: cd ~/Desktop/project-folder.
-3. Enter python -m SimpleHTTPServer 8888 &.
+# 3. Enter python -m SimpleHTTPServer 8888 &.

+This will activate the server on port 8888.
+Switch back to your web browser and visit the following URL: http://localhost:8888/.
+Yes, instead of www.something.com, you just use localhost, which tells the browser to request a page from this machine.